-6 Ideas for Walk Your Dog Month
+6 ways to get out for Walk Your Dog Month

 - Pick up, please!
 Remember to bring waste bags as you don't want to forget to clean up after your dog.

 The U.S. Centers for Disease Control and Prevention suggests committing to 30-minute walks every day to maintain good health.
-Start slow and work you way up.
+Start slow and work your way up.
 Then increase as you can.
 You will see tremendous health benefits for both you and your dog.
 And you may even meet some friends doing the same thing.